-The user shall be required to fill out the online registration with a valid email address, and electronically accept the User Agreement and the Credit Card Authorization, and deposit the required funds in the Clerk's copy cost account at the Clerk of Court's office.
+The user shall be required to fill out the online registration with a valid email address, and electronically accept the User Agreement and the Credit Card Authorization.
 Upon receipt of the required information, the Clerk of Courts shall set up an electronic filer user account and assign a user-id and initial password to be use for electronically filing documents.
-The e-filer shall be notified of the new account information via email, Pro Se filers and all special accounts will not be required to maintain a copy cost account.
+The e-filer shall be notified of the new account information via email.